-Deviation category Major deviation Minor deviation Out-of-window visit Visit attended > 3 days out of visit window defined in study procedures Visit attended $\leq$ 3 days out of visit window defined in study procedures Unanswered PRO questions If questionnaire is not completed (i.e., all questions are unanswered) for any visit.
-Any individual PRO questions are unanswered (i.e., left blank).
+Deviation category Major deviation Minor deviation Out-of-window visit Visit attended > 3 days out of visit window defined in study procedures Visit attended 3 days out of visit window defined in study procedures Unanswered PRO questions If questionnaire is not completed (i.e., all questions are unanswered) for any visit questionnaire, or more than 2 questions are unanswered for the follow-up visit CLUE questionnaire.
+Any individual or multiple PRO questions (2 or less) are unanswered (i.e., left blank).
 Insufficient wear of study lenses Subject does not wear study lenses for at least 8 hours on at least 5 days of a study lens wear period.
 Subject wears their habitual lenses during any of the study lens wear periods.
 Subject does not wear study lenses for at least 1 hour prior to attending a follow-up visit.